 Focusing marketing resources on most profitable customers to improve ROI.

 CLV-Focused Customer Segmentation

-One popular and perhaps the most effective method (according to a study conducted by Libai, Narayandas and Humby in 2002) that companies use to segment their customers is based on a parameter called Customer Lifetime Value and aims to identify most profitable customers.
+One popular and perhaps the most effective method (according to a study conducted by Libai, Narayandas, and Humby in 2002) that companies use to segment their customers is based on a parameter called Customer Lifetime Value and aims to identify the most profitable customers.

-Oyster CDP from Express Analytics combines the advantages of CLV based segmentation along with indicators of behaviour and demographics to identify the most profitable segments for marketers.
+Oyster CDP from Express Analytics combines the advantages of CLV-based segmentation along with indicators of behavior and demographics to identify the most profitable segments for marketers.
 This approach leads to the maximisation of RoI on marketing spend.